Joint Supervision Doctoral Grant

 MACECE announces the 2016 Joint Supervision Fulbright Scholarship for doctoral candidates at Moroccan universities.
 This program allows Moroccan doctoral candidates to pursue a year of study and research in America and provides them with an American Ph.D. co-supervisor.
 The Joint Supervision Scholarship is a Fulbright scholarship.

 Candidates selected under this program spend up to one year at an American university doing dissertation research, taking courses, and other university study related to their Ph.D.
 The American professor becomes your Ph.D. co-supervisor and must express in writing a clear commitment to help supervise and guide your doctoral work in the United States.
 Your Moroccan directeur de thèse must also write a letter of support for your participation in this grant.
 Most successful applications reveal a good relationship already established between the Moroccan and the American professors.

 - Applications without commitments and authorization from both Moroccan and American professors will not be considered.

 - Your application must include an evaluation of your dissertation proposal by both your directeur de thèse and the American Co-Supervisor.

 - TOEFL.
 If you are a candidate in the sciences or engineering, you must submit a minimum TOEFL score of 477 for the paper-based test or an internet-based test (IBT) minimum score of 53.
 For candidates in the humanities, you must have a minimum 500 or 61.
-B.A. holders are exempt from this requirement.
+B.A. holders in English Studies are exempt from this requirement.